TSCMC/TSCMC.github.io/rail-lines/mrtc-east-west-rail-line.md

 Both the tunnel and western sections were rebuilt by RCC, with the shuttle demolished and the EWR straightened.
 The stations are also expanded, from 7m to 25m, following T-Train standards.
-Otomune Station was also selected to be the site of the new RichardCorp headquarters, after the Collapse resulted in the sale of RichardsBay.
+Otomune Station was also selected to be the site of the new RichardCorp headquarters, after the Collapse resulted in the abandonment of RichardsBay.
 The rebuilt Otomune station and tunnels were completed on 28th July 2025, but are currently not in operation due to testing works.